Kowloon Bay station

 The headquarters of the MTR Corporation and the depot for the Kwun Tong line are both located at this station.
 Also located above the depot is Telford Gardens, the first residential property to be developed by the MTR Corporation.
 Kowloon Bay station is connected to Telford Plaza, a shopping mall located next to Telford Gardens.

 History

+John Lok & Partners was chosen to construct the station and adjacent line sections.

-Kowloon Bay station was opened when Modified Initial System was opened on 1 October 1979.
+Kowloon Bay station opened when the Kwun Tong line became operational on 1 October 1979.

 Station layout

 Platforms 1 and 2 share the same island platform.